hilderingt/archlinux-overlayroot/README.md

 	- `OVLROOT_BASE_DIR=/<path>/<to>/<mountpoint>` Absolute path of the mountpoint for underlying filesystem (default value: `/.ovlroot`).
-	- `OVLROOT_BASE_CLEAN=<value>` When the base filesystem is for example a block device, any remaining data is erased when value is `ỳ` or not when value is `n` (default value: `n`).
+	- `OVLROOT_BASE_CLEAN=<value>` When the base filesystem is for example a block device, any remaining data is erased when value is `y` or not when value is `n` (default value: `n`).
 	- `OVLROOT_LOWER_DIR=<dirname>` Relative path of the subdirectory of all lower filesystem mounts (default value: `lowerdir`).